 Jennifer’s play, WITH GLOWING HEARTS: How Ordinary Women Worked Together to Change the World (And Did) is the inspiring true story of a group of Canadian miners’ wives who came together to fight for better working conditions for their husbands and who ended up on a remarkable journey to better the world around them.
-It recently played at Vancouver Island’s TheatreOne, and at Dancing Sky Theatre in Saskatchewan, and has also been presented as a staged reading in New York at the Off-Broadway Obie Award-winning theatre Urban Stages.
+It has played at Dancing Sky Theatre in Saskatchewan, at Vancouver Island’s TheatreOne, and it has also been presented as a staged reading in New York at the Off-Broadway Obie Award-winning theatre Urban Stages.
+WITH GLOWING HEARTS was published by Scirocco Drama.
+It was also named “Outstanding Original Script” at the 2019 SATAwards, where Dancing Sky Theatre’s production of the play also won for “Outstanding Production.”

 Her very first play, BESIDE MYSELF, is about a witty young theoretical physicist who abandons her old life (and all solid ground) when she moves out to the west coast to live on a sailboat after the death of her husband.
 It was published by Scirocco Drama in 2001 and praised for being “smart, funny and touching,” “impassioned and intelligent,” and for demonstrating “courage and originality.”